Colony PCR

 protocol:

-- Add 35 ul MQ or nuclease-free water to a PCR tube
+- Add either 40 ul .125X matrix or 35 ul MQ water + 5 ul stock matrix to PCR tube

 - (optional) incubate at 56°C in thermocycler for 15-30 minutes then vortex 10 seconds

-- Incubate at 100°C in thermocycler for 10 minutes (8 minutes if optional 56°C incubation performed)
+- Incubate at 100°C in thermocycler for 10 minutes (8 minutes if 56°C incubation performed)

 - Vortex 10 seconds